Serotonin: The Happy Hormone Produced In Our Gut

 Our nervous system is the ultimate human supercomputer; it can evaluate an enormous amount of information coming from the various reaches of our body while sending out specific, targeted instructions that direct the body’s functions and responses to its environment.
 Your nervous system knows that you’ve burned your finger before you are fully able to comprehend what’s occurred.
 Similarly, while you may not be actively thinking about what’s going on in your digestive tract as you eat your dinner, your nervous system is coordinating an intricate process that is critical to your overall health and wellbeing.

-In fact, our guts can act semi-independently of the brain through a variety of reflex circuits that govern its movement, its secretions and the vessel dilation required for absorption of nutrients into the blood stream1.
-You can think of your nerve cells – neurons – as the hardware and the neurotransmitters as the software of this supercomputer.
+In fact, our guts can act semi-independently of the brain through a variety of reflex circuits that govern its movement, its secretions, and the vessel dilation required for the absorption of nutrients into the bloodstream 1.
+You can think of your nerve cells - neurons - as the hardware and the neurotransmitters as the software of this supercomputer.
 Different neurotransmitters have different effects on downstream neurons; the most well-known of all neurotransmitters, serotonin, is thought to govern messages of wellbeing, contentment, satiety, anxiety, and fear throughout the nervous system.

 The Feel Good Hormone

-Often called the ‘feel good hormone,’ serotonin acts as both a hormone and a neurotransmitter in our body.
-Low mood, depression, anxiety, and even autism are associated with altered serotonin levels.
-For all of its importance to mental wellbeing, you might expect that the brain is where we find most of the body’s serotonin, but it’s not.
-In fact, the gut contains the vast majority of the serotonin in our body.1,2.
-Serotonin, or 5-hydroxytryptamine, is produced by the enterochromaffin (EC) cells lining the digestive tract1,2.
+So what does serotonin do?
+Often called the 'feel good hormone,' serotonin’s role is to act acts as both a hormone and a neurotransmitter in our body.
+Symptoms of low mood, depression, anxiety, bipolar disorder, and even autism are associated with altered neurotransmitter, more specifically serotonin, levels.
+For all of its importance to mental wellbeing, you might expect that the brain is where we find most of the body's serotonin, but it's not.
+In fact, the gut contains the vast majority of the serotonin in our body.
+1,2.
+Serotonin, or 5-hydroxytryptamine, is produced by the enterochromaffin (EC) cells lining the digestive tract 1,2.

-Given that our gut is the primary site of serotonin production, the ability of gut-derived serotonin to impact mental wellbeing is a hot topic; so is the role that gut bacteria play in regulating said production.
+Given that our gut is the primary site of serotonin production and is vital in achieving healthy serotonin levels, the ability of gut-derived serotonin to impact mental wellbeing is a hot topic; so is the role that gut bacteria play in regulating said production.
 At this current time, it is believed that our gut bacteria can both, directly and indirectly, influence serotonin levels.
-In the lab, certain gut bacteria have been shown to produce their own serotonin5; however, they can also interact with the nervous system to alter its production of neurotransmitters2.
+In the lab, certain gut bacteria have been shown to produce their own serotonin 5; however, they can also interact with the nervous system to alter its production of neurotransmitters 2.
 Remember the enterochromaffin cells we just mentioned?
-They can respond to chemical or mechanical stimuli in the gut – which is where your gut bacteria come in.
+They can respond to chemical or mechanical stimuli in the gut - which is where your gut bacteria come in.
 Using an extreme example, if you were to eat food contaminated with the harmful bacteria E.coli, the EC cells would release a flood of serotonin causing you to expel the contents of your gut to help rid the bacteria.

 On the other side of the spectrum, beneficial microbes produce short-chain fatty acids like butyrate that can influence the production of serotonin in the enterochromaffin cells4.
 Microbes can also alter the availability of tryptophan, which is the amino acid building block required for serotonin production4.